simonmichael/hledger/MANUAL.md

 ### Timelog reporting

-hledger can also read time log files in timeclock.el's format, containing clock-in and clock-out entries like so:
+hledger can also read time log files in (a subset of) timeclock.el's format, containing clock-in and clock-out entries like so:

     i 2009/03/31 22:21:45 projects:A
     o 2009/04/01 02:00:34